awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/redshift/Readme.md

 - **DeleteCluster** - Demonstrates how to delete an Amazon Redshift cluster.
 - **DescribeClusters** - Demonstrates how to describe Amazon Redshift clusters.
 - **FindReservedNodeOffer** - Demonstrates how to find additional Amazon Redshift nodes for purchase.
-- **ListEvents** - Demonstrates how to list events for a given cluster.
+- **ListEvents** - Demonstrates how to list events for a given Amazon Redshift cluster.

 To run these examples, you can setup your development environment to use Gradle to configure and build AWS SDK for Kotlin projects.
 For more information, see [Get started with the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).